fbpixelPap Smear Test for Cervical Cancer Screening in Singapore | Thomson Medical

 Even though the HPV vaccine prevents infection from the most common high-risk strains, it doesn’t protect against all types of HPV that might cause cancer.
 The vaccine won't get rid of an infection if you’ve already been exposed to the virus.

-That’s why regular screening is still important for detecting cell changes and preventing cancer.
+That’s why regular cervical cancer screening is important for detecting cell changes and preventing cancer.

 Can I get tested during my period or while pregnant?